Binance Market Update (2022-08-27)

 Binance

-The global cryptocurrency market cap now stands at $0.97T, down by -5.74% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.96T, down by -4.14% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading lower.
-Market outperformers include LUNC, AVA, and FLUX, up by 7%, 4%, and 3%, respectively.
+Most major cryptocurrencies by market cap are trading mixed.
+Market outperformers include FLUX, AVA, and LUNC, up by 18%, 10%, and 7%, respectively.

 Top stories of the day: